typesafegithub/github-workflows-kt/docs/user-guide/using-actions.md

 ### Typed wrapper

 !!! info "When to use this approach"
-    It lets you create an action wrapper in a similar manner that is provided by the build-in action wrappers in this library, i.e. a class that takes some constructor arguments with types of your choice, and maps them to strings inside `toYamlArguments`.
+    It lets you create an action wrapper in a similar manner that is provided by the built-in action wrappers in this library, i.e. a class that takes some constructor arguments with types of your choice, and maps them to strings inside `toYamlArguments`.
 Use it to have better type-safety when using the wrapper.